 Sustainable Transportation Coalition of Hawaii

-The Sustainable Transportation Coalition of Hawaii works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Sustainable Transportation Coalition of Hawaii works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 Lauren Reichelt, Coordinator at the Sustainable Transportation Coalition of Hawaii (STCH), is responsible for coordinating electric vehicle activities for Blue Planet Foundation and STCH, including year-round EV ride and drive events and the annual Electric Island Drive.
 She is also the lead on STCH stakeholder outreach and assists the Clean Transportation Director with STCH program administration and the completion of U.S. Department of Energy Clean Cities program deliverables.